Both Puerto Rico and the US Virgin Islands likely meet the Senate Bill's eligibility requirements.

 Read more here.

-Eric LeCompte, Executive Director of Jubilee USA was recently featured in The Tablet speaking on Puerto Rico.
+Eric LeCompte, Executive Director of Jubilee USA was recently highlighted in The Bond Buyer speaking on emergency relief funds, the bankruptcy process and recovery efforts in Puerto Rico.
 Read excerpt below and follow link to full article.

 Read more here.